 “Puss in Boots” is one of the fairy tales of Charles Perrault, of “Cinderella” fame.
-It is not as well-known to today’s kids as “Cinderella,” but the character’s inclusion in the “Shrek” movies have made Puss, if not the story, popular again.
+It is not as well-known to today’s kids as “Cinderella,” but the character’s inclusion in the “Shrek” movies and the Dreamworks film have made Puss, if not the story, popular again.
 Share it with classes from preschool to secondary.

 The story begins with the death of a miller, who leaves his fortune unevenly divided among his three sons.
 The eldest receives the mill, the middle son the donkey, and the youngest receives just the cat who keeps down the mice in the mill.

 Fortunately for him, this is a magic cat.
 Upon being provided with boots, he sets out to make his master’s fortune through a series of clever ruses.

 Puss begins by hunting and taking the spoils to the king, saying they are sent by the Marquis of Carabas, the name he has chosen to give to the miller’s son.
 After a few months of this, he learns that the king will be driving nearby.
 He has the miller’s son undress and swim in the river.
 The cat attracts the king’s attention and claims that thieves have stolen his master’s clothing, so the king (remembering the supposed generosity of the supposed Marquis of Carabas) provides the miller’s son with rich clothing and takes him along in his coach.

 The cat runs ahead of the coach, frightening the peasants into saying that all the fields belong to the Marquis of Carabas.
 In fact, they belong to an ogre.
 The cat gets to the ogre’s castle ahead of the coach, tricks the ogre into turning into a mouse, kills the ogre, and takes over the castle in the name of the Marquis of Carabas.
 The king, greatly impresses with the wealth of the false Marquis, offers his daughter’s hand in marriage to the miller’s son.